Refrigerator car: Express service

 Standard refrigerated transport is often used for goods with less than 14 days of refrigerated "shelf life" — avocados, cut flowers, green leafy vegetables, lettuce, mangoes, meat products, mushrooms, peaches and nectarines, pineapples and papayas, sweet cherries, and tomatoes.
 "Express" reefers are typically employed in the transport of special perishables: commodities with a refrigerated shelf life of less than seven days, such as human blood, fish, green onions, milk, strawberries, and certain pharmaceuticals.

 The earliest express-service refrigerator cars entered service around 1890, shortly after the first express train routes were established in North America.
 The cars did not come into general use until the early 20th century.
 Most units designed for express service are larger than their standard counterparts, and are typically constructed more along the lines of baggage cars than freight equipment.
 Cars must be equipped with speed-rated trucks and brakes, and — if they are to be run ahead of the passenger car, must also incorporate an air line for pneumatic braking, a communication signal air line, and a steam line for train heating.
 Express units were typically painted in passenger car colors, such as Pullman green.

 The first purpose-built express reefer emerged from the Erie Railroad Susquehanna Shops on August 1, 1886.
-By 1927, some 2,218 express cars traveled America's rails, and three years later that number rose to 3,264.
-In 1940, private rail lines began to build and operate their own reefers, the Railway Express Agency (REA) being by far the largest.
+By 1927, some 2,218 express cars traveled America's rails, and three years later, that number rose to 3,264.
+In 1940, private rail lines began building and operating their own reefers, the Railway Express Agency (REA) being by far the largest.
 In 1948, the REA roster (which would continue to expand into the 1950s) numbered approximately 1,800 cars, many of which were World War II "troop sleepers" modified for express refrigerated transport.
 By 1965, due to a decline in refrigerated traffic, many express reefers were leased to railroads for use as bulk mail carriers.

 Intermodal

 For many years, virtually all of the perishable traffic in the United States was carried by the railroads.
 While railroads were subject to government regulation regarding shipping rates, trucking companies could set their own rate for hauling agricultural products, giving them a competitive advantage.
 In March 1979, the ICC exempted rail transportation of fresh fruits and vegetables from all economic regulation.
 Once the "Agricultural Exemption Clause" was removed from the Interstate Commerce Act, railroads began aggressively pursuing trailer-on-flatcar (TOFC) business (a form of intermodal freight transport) for refrigerated trailers.
-Taking this one step further, a number of carriers (including the PFE and SFRD) purchased their own refrigerated trailers to compete with interstate trucks.
+Taking this one step further, several carriers (including the PFE and SFRD) purchased their own refrigerated trailers to compete with interstate trucks.